anhaidgroup/sparkly/README.md

 ### Other Requirements

-This repo has a requirements file which will install the other dependencies for Sparkly, to install these dependencies simply use pip
+Once PyLucene has been installed, Sparkly can be installed with pip by running the following command in the root directory of this repository.

-`$ python3 -m pip install -r ./requirements.txt`
+`$ python3 -m pip install .`

-The requirements file will install PySpark 3.3.1 with pip but any PySpark installation can be used as long as version 3.1.2 or greater is used.

 ## Tutorials